 Which digital frame is the best for you?
 We’re putting together our smart device expertise and reviews to help you narrow down your list.
-Our top pick is the extra-smart Google Nest Hub, but we’ve also chosen other frames, from the traditional to the super-modern, so there should be something for everyone.
+Our top pick is the extra-smart Google Nest Hub, which is perfect for Google smart homes, but we’ve also chosen other frames, from the traditional to the super-modern, so there should be something for everyone.

 Google Nest Hub